I’m a subject matter expert that creates long-form, top-ranking blog content for healthcare, health tech, and the SaaS tools that integrate with them

 Carol is the founder of Carol Forden.com.
 She offers medical writing services to healthcare, pharmaceutical, and healthcare agencies.

 Prior to my consulting days, I always worked in the pharmaceutical and health tech industries.
-My roles varied from medical information to sales -- national account management, institutional (hospital), GPO, national payors, federal government sales to marketing.
+My roles varied from taking complex medical information and breaking it down to teach sales to present a product and a disease state effectively with cost benefits to manage complex disease states.
+To leading sales teams -- national account management, institutional (hospital), GPO, national payors, federal government sales to marketing.
 Whatever the role, accurate and clear scientific communication was key to my success.